 Next we looked at one of the world’s few remaining Lancaster Bombers, a plane famous for “striking hard and fast.”
 A reliable machine known for achieving it’s target.
 It is bigger and faster than the comparable US B-17.
 The Lancaster was flown at night and had a groundbreaking radar system.
 Like many planes on display here it took 40-50,000 hours to restore.

 Seen here are my highlights.
 There is plenty more to see at MOTAT’s Aviation Display Hall.

-- The Aviation Display Hall is in a separate location about 2.5 km from the main museum and is located at 190/200-208 Meola Road, Pt Chevalier (The main MOTAT museum is 805 Great North Road, Western Springs.)
+- The museum has two locations about 2.5 km from the each other.
+The Aviation Display Hall is at 190/200-208 Meola Road, Pt Chevalier.
+The main MOTAT museum is at 805 Great North Road, Western Springs.

 - The entry fee includes both museums and the Western Springs tram that travels between the two.
 More information on the official MOTAT website.

 - On Wednesday mornings one can book to meet and chat with one of the veteran pilots or aviation engineers from actual missions.